 "At this point, I want to be a Young Avenger."

-The journalist who worked in the story of the Young Avengers.
+The journalist who first worked on the story of the Young Avengers.
 After tasked by J. Jonah Jameson and the Avengers to find everything about the Young Avengers, she took the task of interviewing every single one of them and try to convince them out of superheroing.
-But the interviews led her to empathize with them so much that not only she refused to talked them out but also left her with desires of becoming a Young Avengers as well.For tropes related to her go here
+But the interviews led her to empathize with them so much that not only she refused to talked them out but also left her with desires of becoming a Young Avengers as well.For tropes related to her go here.